Product

 Content Writer

-Kinga Edwards is a marketing content expert with over 6 years of experience in digital marketing.
-She specializes in landing page creation, conversion optimization, and SaaS.
-She is an owner at Brainy Bees.
+Kinga Edwards is a marketing content expert with 6+ years of experience in digital marketing, specializing in landing pages, conversion optimization, and SaaS.

 See all articles